nahuelhds/nahuelhds.github.io/_posts/2019-07-21-Solving-MariaDB-errors-in-Travis-CI.md

 ## ERROR 1698 (28000): Access denied for user 'root'@'localhost'

-If you're receiving **"ERROR 1698 (28000): Access denied for user 'root'@'localhost'"** on TravisCI with MariaDB database, you need to use `sudo` in the line execution.
+You need to use `sudo` in the line execution.
 Yeah.
 Just that.

 I had this `.travis.yml` file